Central Valley – San Jose Travel Guide

 Sometimes thought of as the “Central Park of Costa Rica,” La Sabana, or “The Savanna,” was declared a National Architectural Heritage Site in 2001.
 This large, remarkable park encompasses a large, man-made lake, a pool, running/skating/biking trails, basketball courts, soccer fields, the National Gym, the Sports Museum, The Museum of Costa Rican Art, and the ever-famous home of Costa Rica’s National Soccer Team (La Sele), the National Stadium.
 It is the first modern sport and event arena to be built in Central America and was completed in 2011.
 The Stadium not only hosts soccer games, but many concerts and events as well.

-Whether you have a few days or just an afternoon to spend in San Jose, you will find a plethora of tours and activities that will show you a unique side of Costa Rica outside of the beaches and rainforests.
+Whether you have a few days or just an afternoon to spend in San Jose, you will find a plethora of tours and activities to explore.

 Enthusiasts of Gothic Architecture will love Heredia’s many Catholic Churches built in the Gothic style, including the church of San Rafael de Heredia, San Isidro de Heredia, and most notably, Coronado de San Isidro de Heredia.

 Located just a few miles north of the city of Heredia sits the quaint town of Barva.
 The neighborhood of Santa Lucia de Barva is home to the country’s Museum of Popular Culture, which hosts educational events and tours, and features a restaurant serving typical Costa Rican food.
 Travelling north into the mountains of Barva, you will arrive at the Barva Volcano section of the Braulio Carrillo National Park.
 This national park marks the juxtaposition of lush rainforest and misty cloud forest.
 Words cannot describe the beauty of this park.

 Land of the Strays